aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to PPS or Online App" h2="Export TXT to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TXT files are plain text files that contain unformatted text.
+They are commonly used for storing data and transferring data between different applications.
+However, TXT files are not suitable for presentations as they lack the formatting and styling options that are available in other file formats such as PPS.
+Therefore, it is necessary to convert TXT files to PPS in order to create a presentation.

+<h2>How Aspose.Total helps for txt to pps conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to PPS conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate TXT to PPS conversion.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the TXT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation.
+Finally, the presentation can be saved as a PPS file.
+This process can be automated using Aspose.Total for C++, making it easy to convert TXT files to PPS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}